nheron/droolsonboarding/gettingStarted/business_requirements.md

     * a desired period.

 As a response, we shall receive the same quote but filled with standard Price per person, the list of reduction per person and the total price.
+Here are the price per age and desired period.

 | Age >= | Age < | season | amount |
 | -- | -- | -- | -- |